GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

  The NCSC recommend their Cloud Security Principles be used by customers to evaluate the security properties of the service, and to help understand the division of responsibility between the customer and supplier.
 We’ve provided information against each of these principles to help you understand the split of responsibilities.

  This architecture and corresponding ARM templates are supported by the Microsoft whitepaper, [Azure Blueprint for the UK Government](https://aka.ms/azureblueprintukg-cloud).
-This paper catalogues how Azure services align with the fourteen cloud security principles set forth in the CESG/NCSC publication, [Implementing the Cloud Security Principles](https://www.ncsc.gov.uk/guidance/implementing-cloud-security-principles)" thereby enabling organisations to fast-track their ability to meet their compliance obligations using cloud-based services globally and in the UK on the Microsoft Azure cloud.
+This paper catalogues how Azure services align with the fourteen cloud security principles set forth in the CESG/NCSC publication, [Implementing the Cloud Security Principles](https://www.ncsc.gov.uk/guidance/implementing-cloud-security-principles). thereby enabling organisations to fast-track their ability to meet their compliance obligations using cloud-based services globally and in the UK on the Microsoft Azure cloud.

  This template deploys the infrastructure for the workload.
 Application code and supporting business tier and data tier software must be installed and configured.

- If you do not have an Azure subscription then you can sign up quickly and easily, [Get Started with Azure](https://azure.microsoft.com/en-us/get-started/).
+ If you do not have an Azure subscription then you can sign up quickly and easily, ([Get Started with Azure](https://azure.microsoft.com/en-us/get-started/)).

 Architecture Diagram and Components